OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 ***************

 RedisAI defines three new data structures to be used in redis databases: tensor, model, and script.
-In addition, SILC defines an additional data structure ``DataSet``.
-In this section, the SILC API for interacting with these data structures will be described, and when applicable, comments on performance and best practices will be made.
+In addition, SmartRedis defines an additional data structure ``DataSet``.
+In this section, the SmartRedis API for interacting with these data structures will be described, and when applicable, comments on performance and best practices will be made.